Why Start With Rest?

 A Practical Reason to Start With Rest

 Everyone I know is tired.
 We’re all too busy, which is why we asked people to start by making a small amount of time in their lives to practice key habits.
-And we’re all exhausted.
+We're all tired.
 It’s very difficult to make progress in your walk with God if you begin from a place of exhaustion.

 We looked at our people and realized that many of them hadn’t built healthy patterns of rest into their lives.
-Most of them — even Christians — had never considered practices like Sabbath, or if they had, they considered it to be an impossibility.
-Even when they take time off, many practice pseudo-rest, spending time on screens and pursuing other activities that don’t leave them feeling rested and energized.
+Most of them—even Christians—had never considered practices like Sabbath, or if they had, they considered it to be an impossibility.
+Even during time off, many engage in pseudo-rest, using screens and activities that don’t truly refresh or energize them.

 We need rest.
 Just as rest is key to a good physical training program, rest is also key to our pursuit of God.
-Rather than beginning with a list of more to do, I wanted to begin by helping people rest, and out of that rest to build other necessary habits in their lives.
+I want to start by helping people rest first, and from that rest, they can develop other important habits in their lives.

 A Theological Reason to Start With Rest